 Motorcycle Attorney for Nashville, Knoxville, and Throughout the State

 If you have been the victim of a motorcycle accident in Tennessee, time is of the essence.
 You are allowed only one year to file a claim, so it's important to secure the services of an attorney who is knowledgeable about Tennessee traffic law.
-At Kass & Moses, we help injured riders like you recover damages incurred as the result of an accident.
+At the Law Firm of Kass & Moses, we help injured riders like you recover damages incurred as the result of an accident.
 For over 25 years, we have fought for the rights of Tennessee motorcyclists and won large financial settlements on behalf of our clients.

 Legal Advice for Motorcycle Accident Victims in Tennessee

 Even minor injuries from a motorcycle accident can cause long-term health effects that require ongoing care, and mounting costs can threaten a family's financial security forever.
 Dealing with insurance companies, hospitals, and law enforcement agencies after you’ve been injured in a motorcycle accident can be daunting.
-At Kass & Moses, our attorneys will fight to defend your rights and allow you to focus on your recovery.
+At the Law Firm of Kass & Moses, our attorneys will fight to defend your rights and allow you to focus on your recovery.

 Tennessee Motorcycle Law